lamini-ai/lamini-examples/rag.md

 Lamini builds an [faiss.IndexFlatL2](https://github.com/facebookresearch/faiss) index, a simple and fast index for similarity search based on Euclidean distance.

-In lamini, `llm.train()` performs all tasks above.
+In Lamini, `llm.train()` performs all tasks above.
 The index is saved to the local machine.

 ### Step 1.3: Retrieve Relevant Information from Embeddings

 Using [faiss](https://github.com/facebookresearch/faiss),
-lamini performs a similarity search using embeddings of the question against all chunk embeddings, with the help of the index.
+Lamini performs a similarity search using embeddings of the question against all chunk embeddings, with the help of the index.
 This produces a list of chunk IDs ranked by their similarity scores.